Pragith/pragith/pragith-net/app/content/blog/2021/2021-07-22-feature-store-overengineering.md

 Until then, a well-governed dbt model called `dim_user_features` is our Feature Store.
 It's simple, version-controlled, and "good enough."

 Engineering is the art of solving the problems you actually have, not the problems Google has.

+## What Would Change My Mind

+If model retraining moves from monthly to hourly, I will reconsider immediately.
+The moment we need true online features with hard latency budgets, a feature store becomes a real need.

+Until then, I would rather invest in better feature definitions, clearer ownership, and consistent refresh schedules.
+Most teams are failing there, not on the tooling.